CrunchwrapSupreme/rubyconfig-vault/README.md

 ## Development

-Follow https://www.vaultproject.io/docs/install to install vault as development dependency.
-Alternatively use the provided Dockerfile.

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Follow https://www.vaultproject.io/docs/install to install vault as development dependency and then run `rake`.
+Alternatively leverage the provided Dockerfile using `rake docker:build` and `rake docker:spec` to run tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).